cookpad/terraform-aws-eks/modules/vpc/README.md

 # VPC Module

-This module provisions a AWS VPC network that can be used to run EKS clusters.
+This module provisions an AWS VPC network that can be used to run EKS clusters.

 # Usage